-2. Voluntary Emissions Caps

-The APCO shall issue a permit that contains terms and conditions, including all terms required under CFR 40 § 70.6 (a) and (c) of this part to determine compliance, allowing for the trading of emissions increases and decreases within the stationary source solely for the purpose of complying with a voluntary emissions cap established in the permit independent of otherwise applicable federal requirements, provided that:
+- 2. Voluntary Emissions Caps The APCO shall issue a permit that contains terms and conditions that allow for trading of emissions increases and decreases within the stationary source solely for the purpose of complying with a voluntary emissions cap established in the permit independent of otherwise applicable federal requirements provided that: - a.

-- a.
 The requirements of subsections 1.a., 1.c., and 1.d., above, are met; - b.
 The terms and conditions are approved by the APCO as quantifiable and enforceable; and - c.
 The terms and conditions are consistent with the applicable preconstruction permit.

-A permit condition shall require that a responsible official provide written notice to the U.S. EPA and APCO 30 days in advance of a change by clearly requesting operational flexibility under this subsection of Rule 217.
+A permit condition shall require that a responsible official provide written notice to the U.S. EPA and APCO 30 days in advance of a change by clearly requesting operational flexibility under this subsection of Rule 500.
 The written notice shall describe the change, identify the emissions unit which will be affected, the date on which the change will occur and the duration of the change, any change in emissions of any air pollutant, whether regulated or not, and any new emissions of any air pollutant not emitted before the change, whether regulated or not.

-3. Contravening an Express Permit Condition

-The APCO shall allow for changes in operation that contravene an express condition addressing an applicable federal requirement in a permit to operate provided that:

-- a.
-The change will not violate any applicable federal requirement; - b.
-The change will not contravene federally enforceable conditions that are monitoring (including test methods), recordkeeping, reporting, or compliance certification requirements; - c.
-The change is not a modification under Title I of the CAA or any provision of Regulation II: - d.
-The change does not result in exceeding the emissions allowable under the permit, whether expressed therein as a rate of emissions or in terms of total emissions; - e.
+- 3. Contravening an Express Permit Condition The APCO shall allow for changes in operation that contravene an express condition addressing an applicable federal requirement in a permit to operate provided that: - a.
+The change will not violate any applicable federal requirement or any previously District-only rule used in accordance with subsection V.K.1., below: - b.
+The change will not contravene federally-enforceable conditions that are monitoring (including test methods), recordkeeping, reporting, or compliance certification requirements; - c.
+The change is not a modification under Title I of the CAA or any provision of District Rule 401; - d.
+The change does not result in exceeding the emissions allowable under the permit, whether expressed therein as a rate of emissions or in terms of total emissions;

+- e.
 Written notice is given to the U.S. EPA and APCO 30 days in advance of a change, and the notice clearly indicates which term or condition will be contravened, requests operational flexibility under this subsection, describes the change, identifies the emissions units which will be affected, the date on which the change will occur, the duration of the change, any change in emissions of any air pollutant, whether regulated or not, and any new emissions of any air pollutant not emitted before the change, whether regulated or not; and - f.
-The APCO has not provided a written denial to the responsible official within 30 days of receipt of the request for an operational change.
+The APCO has not provided a written denial to the responsible official within 30 days of receipt of the request for an operational change. - J. Permit Streamlining The APCO may approve a proposal in the application, submitted in accordance with subsection IV.C.1.s., above, for permit streamlining, provided the proposal and the permit terms and conditions are sufficient to ensure compliance with all applicable federal requirements for each emission unit or group of emission units and with subsection VI., "Permit Content Requirements," below.
+The APCO shall not approve any streamlined permit term or condition unless it is enforceable as a practical matter.
+Streamlined permit terms and conditions based on District-only requirements shall be federally-enforceable in accordance with H&SC section 42301.12(a)(3).
+The permit shall include a permit shield provided in accordance with subsection V.L., below, for the applicable federal requirements and the District-only requirements subsumed by the permit streamlining action.